bikeshaving/crank/website/guides/06-special-props-and-tags.md

 Refs can be attached to any element in the element tree, and the value passed to the callback will vary according the type of the element and the renderer.

 ### `children`
 The `children` prop passed to components is special because it is not usually set with JSX’s `key="value"` prop syntax, but by the contents between the opening and closing tags.
-Crank places no limitations on the types of values that can be passed into components as children, but patterns like [render props](https://reactjs.org/docs/render-props.html), where a callback is passed as the child of a component should be avoided.
+Crank places no limitations on the types of values that can be passed into components as children, but patterns like [render props](https://reactjs.org/docs/render-props.html) from the React community, where a callback is passed as the child of a component, should be avoided.

 The actual type of the `children` prop will vary according to the number of children passed in.
 If a component element has no children (`<Component />`), the `children` prop will be undefined, if it has one child (`<Component><Child /></Component>`), the `children` prop will be set to that child, and if it has multiple children (`<Component><Child /><Child /></Component>`), the `children` prop will be set to an array of those children.
-The reason we do this is to avoid an array allocation.
-All props have to be retained between renders, and avoiding allocating an extra array for every element in the tree can reduce the runtime memory costs of the framework dramatically.
+We do this to avoid an array allocation; all props have to be retained between renders, and avoiding allocating an extra array for every element in the tree can noticeably reduce the runtime memory costs of applications.

 Therefore, the `children` prop should be treated as a black box, only to be rendered somewhere within a component’s returned or yielded children.
-Attempting to iterate over or manipulate the passed in children of a component is an anti-pattern, and you should use [event bubbling](#TKTKTKT) or [provisions](#TTKTKTK) to coordinate ancestor/descendant components.
+Attempting to iterate over or manipulate the passed in children of a component is an anti-pattern, and you should use [event bubbling](#TKTKTKT) or [provisions](#TTKTKTK) to coordinate ancestor and descendant components.

 ## Special DOM Props